ga-wdi-exercises/computer-science-workshop/readme.md

 ### O (log n) and O(n log n) Complexity

-O (log n) complexity refers to algorithms with higher than 1 but less than n time complexity.
+O (log n) complexity refers to algorithms with significantly lower than n complexity.
 We don't actually have to calculate logarithms or anything like that!
+Technically, a logarithm is a "quantity representing the power to which a fixed number (the base) must be raised to produce a given number."
+So, the base 10 logarithm of 1000 is 3 since 10^3 is 1000 source](https://en.wikipedia.org/wiki/Logarithm).
+O (log n) complex algorithms

 One example of an O (log n) algorithm is a binary search.
 In a standard array, if we want to find the index of an item with a given value, we have to iterate through it and check if each item is equal to the item we are searching for.
 If we know that we have a **sorted** array, we can do this a lot easier!

 For the array `[1, 3, 5, 7, 9, 11, 13]`, if we want to find the index of the 5, we can do so like this:
 * Find the item at the midpoint of the array.
 This ends up being `7`.